-SugarCRM vs. Salesforce Comparison – The Facts
+SugarCRM vs. Salesforce Comparison in 2023 – The Facts

 Due to similar features yet a lower price tag, SugarCRM continues to be the most common CRM (customer relationship management) software to compare to the better-known Salesforce.
 Salesforce is still the industry standard, but if you look at what each platform is capable of, they are not so different.
 For example, SugarCRM used to be a better fit for small businesses, but it now has many more enterprise level clients with thousands of users per instance and has instituted a 10-user minimum.

 Where they differ the most, however, is in the price tag; SugarCRM costs considerably less than Salesforce despite offering almost every feature the Salesforce is capable of.
 Make no mistake though, Salesforce is still recognized as the industry standard and remains a solid, trusted product.

 We’ve created a fresh Salesforce vs. Sugar Comparison Chart for 2023.

 Customizable Deployment Capabilities – With SugarCRM 8, you can drag and drop modules around to customize them and resize any available columns.
 With Salesforce, modules are controlled from the admin panel, so not all users have access to them.

 A major difference to note between SugarCRM and Salesforce is the source code they were built on.